davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 Within your Datadog account, you can find an Agent installation command that's customized for your use.
 This includes your API key, which is necessary to authorize the Agent to send metrics to Datadog.

 Navigate to the [Agent installation instructions](https://app.datadoghq.com/account/settings#agent/ubuntu) to see your unique Agent installation string.
 (Notice the different platforms listed on the left side of the page.
-As you add infrastructure of various types, this page will create the appropriate Agent installation command for each of them.)
+As you add infrastructure of various types, this page provides the appropriate Agent installation command for each of them.)

 ![One-step agent installation](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/1%20step%20install_b.png "One-step agent installation")